Azure-Samples/iot-edge-deployment-engine/docs/azdevops.md

 ```
 5. Ensure the path to the `manifests` defined by the variable `ROOT_MANIFESTS_FOLDER` is correct in the pipeline.
 In the current care the Azure DevOps project only has one repo.
 If you have multiple you will need to correctly address it, see [Build variables, specifically `Build.SourcesDirectory`](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml#build-variables-devops-services).
+6. Decide how you want the .NET Console task to behave in case of failure: set the variable `CONTINUE_ON_ERROR`.
+  - `true`: in this case the Console app might return an error but still continue as the task itself catches the error.
+  - `false`: the task will exit with an error and the Pipeline will return as failed.
-5. Run the pipeline and validate each step executed successfully.
+7. Run the pipeline and validate each step executed successfully.

 ## Clean-up resources

 Deleting the Azure Pipeline will disable IoT Edge deployments using this pipeline.
 Cleaning up the directory with manifests will also ensure nothing gets applied to IoT Edge devices in the selected IoT Hub.
-For deleting Azure resources created with the developer setup please see the readme file in the root of this repo.
+For deleting Azure resources created with the developer setup please see the [Readme](../README.md) file in the root of this repo.